-Affordable health plans for small businesses
+Affordable, easy-to-purchase health plans for small businesses

 Changes to health care, including the Affordable Care Act, mean that your business has more coverage choices than ever to offer your employees.